Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Intelligent Function Integration

 A key challenge in the FA-ISAC system is the joint optimization of port selection, communication beam, and sensing beam to achieve the trade-off between communication and sensing.
 For example, Zhou et al. in \cite{143} designed an FA-ISAC system centered on communication rate, where both communication and sensing signals are transmitted simultaneously through a shared beam.
 To maximize the communication rate, FA positions and transmit beamforming at the base station and communication users are alternately optimized under the sensing power constraints.
 In \cite{144}, Hao et al. designed a sensing-centric FA-ISAC system, jointly optimized the FA position and the transmit beamforming to maximize the radar SNR.
 To solve this non-convex problem, the authors proposed an SCA-based AO algorithm to obtain a suboptimal solution.
 Furthermore, Zou et al. in \cite{145} demonstrated that FA can be effective in the trade-off between communication and sensing in ISAC systems.
 Under identical sensing and communication constraints, the transmit power of FA-ISAC is substantially lower than baseline methods using FPAs.
 This indicates that FA offers a superior balance between sensing and communication, enhancing the performance bounds of ISAC systems.
 The FA-ISAC system can expand the coverage range with the help of UAV networks, because the flexible deployment of UAVs can reduce large-scale fading and provide LoS channels to improve network throughput.
 In \cite{146}, Kuang et al. proposed a UAV-FA-ISAC system, in which the communication users have dedicated communication beams, and similarly, the sensing targets have dedicated sensing beams.
 Under the sensing gain constraint, the authors jointly optimized the FA positions, communication beam, and sensing beam to maximize the sum rate.
 Most current optimization algorithms in prior work rely on SCA and PSO methods, exhibiting slow convergence when computing FA positions and beamforming.
-In \cite{147}, Zhang et al. proposed a fast-converging joint optimization scheme.
+In \cite{19-n}, Wang et al. introduced a passive 6DMA-enabled UAV-ISAC system that jointly optimizes UAV placement, 6DMA rotation/reflection coefficients, and transmit beamforming to maximize single-target sensing SNR under communication SNR constraints.
+They adopt an alternating-optimization framework to enhance sensing–communication channel correlation and channel gain, and then derive a closed-form optimal transmit beamformer.
+In \cite{147}, Zhang et al. proposed a fast-converging joint optimization scheme for the FA-ISAC system.
 Based on the majorization-minimization principle, a novel proximal distance algorithm was derived to obtain the closed-form waveform design in each iterative step, alongside an extrapolated projected gradient algorithm to accelerate the convergence of FA position optimization.
 The proposed algorithm achieves FA position configuration over $60\%$ faster than the conventional SCA and PSO approaches.